Legendary Television Host Regis Philbin Dead at 88 - E! Online

 Hollywood has lost a star.

-Regis Philbin has sadly died, People confirmed the news on Saturday afternoon.
+Regis Philbin has sadly died, People confirmed on Saturday afternoon.
 The legendary television host passed away on Friday, July 24, at the age of 88.

 "We are deeply saddened to share that our beloved Regis Philbin passed away last night of natural causes, one month shy of his 89th birthday," his family said in a statement shared with the publication.